 Warts are small lumps that often develop on the skin of the hands and feet.
-They are caused by being infected with the human papillomavirus (HPV) which causes the body to produce an excess amount of keratin, a hard protein, which develops in the top skin layer (epidermis).
+They are caused by the human papillomavirus (HPV) which causes the body to produce an excess amount of keratin, a hard protein, which develops in the top skin layer (epidermis).
 The extra keratin produces the rough, hard texture of a wart.

 Warts vary in appearance and may develop singly or in clusters.
 Some are more likely to affect particular areas of the body.
 For example, verrucas are warts that usually develop on the soles of the feet.